 |TechM||28.5%||Share prices dropped by 4.7% (on 24th June 2016)|

 What Could be Done in India

 b) SEBI and the stock markets will have to be very watchful in not allowing any manipulators from taking undue advantage.
-Brokers, portfolio managers and other market intermediaries have to be prevented from any attempts to lure small retail investors into promises of hefty gains from the futures and options trading, especially in banking stocks and indices, the official added.
+Brokers, portfolio managers, and other market intermediaries have to be prevented from any attempts to lure small retail investors into promises of hefty gains from the futures and options trading, especially in banking stocks and indices, the official added.

-d) The strong forex reserves position has to be maintained so that any fluctuations in the exchange rate of rupee can be limited
+d) The strong forex reserves position has to be maintained so that any fluctuations in the exchange rate of the rupee can be limited

-What most of the experts agree upon is the effect of BREXIT on the global economy coupled with weakening/depreciating currencies of various countries will make it more harder for recovery and in case of India, thanks to the stability in the fundamentals of domestic economy and huge forex reserves position, the effect of BREXIT can be minimized, but nevertheless the effect is going to be felt in short term.
+What most of the experts agree upon is the effect of BREXIT on the global economy coupled with weakening/depreciating currencies of various countries will make it harder for recovery and in the case of India, thanks to the stability in the fundamentals of domestic economy and huge forex reserves position, the effect of BREXIT can be minimized, but the effect is going to be felt in short term.
 Approach to UPSC GS 3- International economics, trade relations Questions

-- The BREXIT makes the global economic recovery more difficult-discuss
+- The BREXIT makes the global economic recovery more difficult-Discuss.

 - In the light of recent BREXIT what will be the impact on the Indian economy